dylan-kuo/dylan-kuo.github.io/pages/about.md

 ## Who am I?

-I'm Dylan, a data engineer located in Boston.
+I'm Dylan, a Data Engineer located in Boston.
 Here are some quick facts of me.

 - I work as a data engineer at [Liberty Mutual](https://www.libertymutual.com), a Fortune 100 company, in the US.
 - I have several years of working experience in fintech industry.